CipherShi/MONGODB_REPLICA_SETUP/README.md

   # Configure Mongodb Replica Set
   The MongoDB documentation recommends against using IP addresses when configuring a replica set, since IP addresses can change unexpectedly.
 Instead, MongoDB   recommends using logical DNS hostnames when configuring replica sets.

-One way to do this is to configure subdomains for each replication member.
-Although configuring subdomains would be ideal for a production environment or another long-term solution, this tutorial will outline how to configure DNS resolution by editing each server’s respective hosts files.

 #### 1. Updating Each Server’s Firewall Configurations with UFW
 Open port 27017/tcp and ssh on the firewall:
 ```